Taking Care of Your Veteran and Yourself

-Combat veterans are having an increasingly difficult time adjusting to civilian life after separating from the military.
+Combat Veterans are having an increasingly difficult time adjusting to civilian life after separating from the military.
 This stressful time also affects their families and loved ones.
-In the past, trauma wasn’t as well understood as it is today, and services weren’t available to veterans to help with this transition period.
-The armed forces have made strides in addressing the issues many veterans and families face when acclimating back into civilian life.
+In the past, trauma wasn’t as well understood as it is today, and services weren’t available to Veterans to help with this transition period.
+The U.S. Armed Forces have made strides in addressing the issues many Veterans and families face when acclimating back into civilian life.

 This article will discuss:

 - How to help a Veteran adapt to civilian life.